 Caleb Warner was born on March 23, 1709 to Daniel Warner and Dorcas Adams, early residents of Ipswich.
 He died in 1774, and his wife Elizabeth’s death date is 1787.

 Elizabeth Brown Warner was the daughter of Benjamin Brown and Elizabeth Fossee.

 Benjamin Brown was the son of Joseph Brown, and the grandson of Edward Brown and Faith Lord, two of the first settlers of Ipswich.
 Their home on High St. still stands.

-Elizabeth Fossee Brown was the wife of Benjamin Brown, and the daugher of Thomas Fossee, the Ipswich jail keeper, and his wife Elizabeth Raynor.
+Elizabeth Fossee Brown was the wife of Benjamin Brown, and the daughter of Thomas Fossee, the Ipswich jail keeper, and his wife Elizabeth Raynor.
 Thomas and Elizabeth Fossie testified in the behalf of accused witch Mary Easty, that they “saw no evil carriage or deportment while confined in Ipswich jail, and that her demeanor was both sober and civil.”
-Mary Easty was hung with her fellow-prisoners, Martha Corey, Ann Pudeater, and five other accuesed witches in September, 1692.
+Mary Easty was hung with her fellow-prisoners, Martha Corey, Ann Pudeater, and five other accused witches in September, 1692.

 Thomas Franklin Waters in Ipswich in the Massachusetts Bay Colony noted that

 “A mulatto man on March 20, 1737 with force & arms entered the fulling mill of Caleb Warner in Ipswich.
 He stole a piece of woolen cloth of brownish color about 13 yards valued at £5.
 The sentence was that he pay £24 damage and be whipped 10 stripes on his naked back at the public whipping post.
 He also stole 8 yards of bluish cloth valued at £5 for which the penalty was £15 and 10 stripes.
 As he was unable to pay, the Court ordered that Warner may sell him to any suitable person for six years.”